openafs-contrib/openafs-robotest/README.md

 values in the default configuration file.

-Set the `AFS_ROBOTEST_CONF` environment variable to specify the fully qualified file name of the configuration file to be used by `afs-robotest`.
+Set the `AFS_ROBOTEST_CONF` environment variable to specify the fully qualified file name of the configuration file to be used by `afsrobot`.
 This value is overridden by the `--config` command line option.

 Example: